mauritssilvis/challenges/java/maven_basic_project/README.md

 ```

 This warning indicates that no encoding has been set for project files, i.e., sources and resources.
-To set the file encoding, include the following line in the `properties` section of the Maven project file, `pom.xml`:
+To set the file encoding to UTF-8, include the following line in the `properties` section of the Maven project file, `pom.xml`:

 ```xml
 <properties>